aishi369baral/wanderlust/README.md

 #

-<b>Install & Configure Docker by using below command, "NewGrp docker" will refresh the group config hence no need to restart the EC2 machine.</b>
+1. Install & Configure Docker by using below command, "NewGrp docker" will refresh the group config hence no need to restart the EC2 machine.

-Update Packages:
 ```bash
 sudo apt-get update
 sudo apt-get install -y ca-certificates curl gnupg lsb-release